JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/setup_for_iffaiida.md

 $ ssh-add path_to_keyfile
 ```

-Now you have to configure the iffslurm computer in aiida for your user
+Now you have to configure the iffslurm computer in aiida for your user. if in doubt, use default at each prompt.
 ```
 $ verdi computer configure ssh iffslurm
 $ verdi computer test iffslurm